Stratio/cassandra-lucene-index/doc/documentation.rst

     SELECT name, city, vt_from, vt_to, tt_from, tt_to FROM census ;

-If you want to know what is the last info about where John resides, you perform a query with tt_from and tt_to setted to now_value:
+If you want to know what is the last info about where John resides, you perform a query with tt_from and tt_to set to now_value:

 .. code-block:: sql